Lieder-Lab/liederDB/README.md

 ### savePath
 __setup savePath TABLES_SAVE_FOLDER_PATH [copy]__ (default) / __setup savePath TABLES_SAVE_FOLDER_PATH move__
->The 'savePath' used when you want to set or change the folder path tables saved on hard disk.
+>The 'savePath' substatement is used when you want to set or switch the path of folder where the tables stored on the hard disk.
 >
->The 'TABLES_SAVE_FOLDER_PATH' is a path of the folder where you want to put tables.
+>The 'TABLES_SAVE_FOLDER_PATH' is the path of folder where you want to store the tables.
 >
->The 'copy' behind 'TABLES_SAVE_FOLDER_PATH' means when you change the folder path, data in old folder will copy to the new one, of course, 'move' means move to the new one (delete from the old one).
+>The keyword 'copy' behind 'TABLES_SAVE_FOLDER_PATH' means when you switch the folder path, data in old folder will copy to the new one;
+the 'move' means move to the new one (delete from the old one).

 ____
 ## More questions and suggestions